BrianSeong99/agglayer-docs/docs/agglayer/core-concepts/pessimistic-proof/data-structures.md

 ### Key Layout

-The `TokenInfo` key uses a clever bit layout:
+The `TokenInfo` key uses a clever bit layout for efficient storage and lookup:

-- **First 32 bits**: Origin network ID where the token originated
+- **First 32 bits**: Origin network ID where the token originally exists, enabling the system to track tokens across multiple chains while maintaining their original identity and preventing confusion between tokens with the same address on different chains.

-- **Next 160 bits**: Token address on the origin chain
+- **Next 160 bits**: Token address on the origin chain (standard Ethereum address size), ensuring that each token can be uniquely identified by combining its origin network and original contract address, even when wrapped versions exist on other chains.

 ### Balance Updates

-When assets are bridged out or claimed, the token balance in the Local Balance Tree is updated accordingly.
+When assets are bridged out or claimed, the token balance in the Local Balance Tree is updated accordingly through atomic operations that ensure balance conservation and prevent overdraft conditions.
+Outbound bridging decreases the balance while inbound claiming increases it, with all changes verified through Merkle proof validation.

 ![Local Balance Tree](../../../img/agglayer/LocalBalanceTree.png)